 - We provide short-term respite care to palliative patients.

-- We have a trained volunteers who support clients at home and at Hospice House.
+- We have trained volunteers who support residents at Hospice House.

 - We offer grief and bereavement services to anyone anticipating or dealing with the loss of a significant person in their life.